cbattle12/grampyx/examples/README.md

 ## Image Processing on Text Images

-Here's an image of around 7000 English words
+Here's an image of around 7000 English words greated with grampyx
 ![Alt text](https://github.com/cbattle12/grampyx/blob/master/images/english_7000.png?raw=true)

 We can use some image processing tricks to play with the image, like applying a Gaussian blur